zeroluck/docs/sources/reference/ldap-schema/index.md

  * __gluuLogoImage__ Logo used by oxTrust for default look and feel
  * __gluuManageIdentityPermission__ TODO - in use?
  * __gluuManager__ Used to specify if a person has the manager role
- * __gluuManagerGroup__ Used in organization entry to specifies the dn of the group that has admin privileges in oxTrust
+ * __gluuManagerGroup__ Used in organization entry to specifies the DN of the group that has admin privileges in oxTrust
  * __gluuOrgProfileMgt__ enable or disable profile management feature in oxTrust
  * __gluuOrgShortName__ Short description, as few letters as possible, no spaces
  * __gluuOwnerGroup__ Deprecated.
 Use gluuManagerGroup